Quanutm-State Texture as a Resource: Measures and Nonclassical Interdependencies: Introduction

 \section{Introduction}

 The notion of quantum-state texture (QST) was first proposed by Parisio \cite{ref1}.
-QST can be understood simply like this: Given a computational basis $\{\ket{i}\}$, we can imagine the density matrix $\rho$ as a plot, and the matrix entry can be regarded as the altitude of this corrdinate on the plot.
-We see the row and column indicators of the matrix as the first two dimensions and the real part of each $\rho_{ij}$ and an analogous plot for the imaginary part, that is, the altitude, as the third dimension, so each quantum state corresponds to a three-dimensional plot.
-Under this perspective, the plot will generally show unevenness, or texture.
-Among them, the simplest possible plot is the one for which all altitudes are filled with the same number.
-The only existing quantum state which gives rise to such a plot is
+QST can be understood intuitively as follows: Given a computational basis ${\ket{i}}$, we can visualize the density matrix $\rho$ as a surface plot, where each matrix entry $\rho_{ij}$ represents an altitude.
+We treat the row and column indices as the first two dimensions.
+The real part of each $\rho_{ij}$ defines the altitude in one surface plot, and the imaginary part defines the altitude in an analogous plot.
+Thus, each quantum state corresponds to a pair of three-dimensional surface plots.
+From this perspective, these plots generally exhibit unevenness, or texture.
+The simplest possible plot is one where all altitudes are filled with the same number.
+The only quantum state that produces such a uniform plot is the state